vINCENT8888801/java-design-patterns/balking/README.md

 Balking Pattern is used to prevent an object from executing certain code if it is an incomplete or inappropriate state

+## Explanation

+Real world example

+> Consider a washing machine.
+A washing machine that is currently washing clothes should not execute wash command when washing so it doesn't redo the whole washing process again.

+In plain words

+> It prevent an object from executing it's method during it's incomplete or inappropriate state by returning or throwing exception while doing nothing.

+> The balking pattern is a software design pattern that only executes an action on an object when the object is in a particular state.
+For example, if an object reads ZIP files and a calling method invokes a get method on the object when the ZIP file is not open, the object would "balk" at the request.

+**Programmatic Example**

 ## Class diagram
 ![alt text](./etc/balking.png "Balking")